-Romania could reach EU Court of Justice because of coal-fired TPPs6.
-July 2020. / SEE Energy News
+Romania could reach EU Court of Justice because of coal-fired TPPs, SEE Energy News

 Romania could reach the EU Court of Justice because of its coal-fired TPPs.
 According to Bankwatch, the European Commission (EC) is asking Romania to improve the application of the directive on emissions from industrial installations within three months, otherwise it will reach the EU Court of Justice.